 Be assertive.
 If you don’t know or understand something, don’t be afraid to speak up and ask.
 Make your questions specific and brief.
 If you continue to be confused or overwhelmed or feel the question has not been answered in a way you understand, you may want to ask your doctor or nurse if there is another time that the two of you can discuss it in more detail.
 Ask your doctor how you can reach him or her, whether by phone or email, outside of office hours in case you have additional questions.

 If something is unclear, try repeating it back to your doctor.
-This is called “mirroring” and sometimes is effective in clarifying what is being said.
+This is called “mirroring” and is sometimes effective in clarifying what is being said.
 You might start with the words, “So you mean I should…”or “So I think you are suggesting that…” If you understand better with visual aids, ask your doctor to write down information about your diagnosis or your treatment.
-Asking to see the X-rays or slides may also help you.
+Asking to see the X-rays or slides may also be helpful.